NCVirtual-Coding-Club/course/docs/01-responsive-web-design/04-applied-accessibility/10-improve-chart-accessibility-with-the-figure-element.md

       <figure>
         <!-- Stacked bar chart will go here -->
         <br>
-        <figcaption>Breakdown per week of time to spend training in stealth, combat, and weapons.</figcaption>
+        <figcaption>Breakdown per week of time to spend training...</figcaption>
       </figure>
       <!-- Only change code above this line -->